-Required "a-g" courses may be satisfied with appropriate test scores on SAT Subject Tests, Advanced Placement examinations and designated International Baccalaureate exams.
-A list of acceptable tests and scores is available on UC and CSU websites.
+Required A-G courses may be satisfied with appropriate test scores on SAT, SAT Subject Tests, Advanced Placement exams, and designated International Baccalaureate exams.
+A list of acceptable tests and scores is available on the CSU website; for UC, refer to Quick Reference Guide to UC Admissions .
+For UC, the omission of a course in Geometry cannot be validated by any examination score.